PhoenixTales/wiki.gothicarchive.org/characters.md

 - he was convicted together with _Diego_, _Gorn_ and _Lester_
   - `The four of us... uh... 'entered' the colony on the same day, together.`
   - (`INFO_MILTEN_SHYOU_02_08` from 1.01d alpha)
+- both apprentice of _Fire Mage_ and member of _The Masters

 ## The Negotiator
 - German: `Der Unterhändler`